Satellites

 • So how are images of the earth taken from space?

-A satellite is anything object in space that moves around a larger object.
-A satellite can be a machine such as the one in the picture below, or it can be a moon.
+A satellite is anything in space that moves around a larger object.
+A satellite can be a machine like the one in the picture below or a moon.
 The earth's moon is a satellite.

 satellite orbiting Earth